SofaPirate/Plaquette/_sources/PeakDetector.rst.txt

 |Example|
 ---------

-Uses a normalizer to analyze input sensor values and detect extreme values.
+Uses a Normalizer and a PeakDetector to analyze input sensor values and detect peaks.
+Toggle and LED each time a peak is detected.

 .. code-block:: c++